 1. Oscillation You can never really tell when James Murphy’s being sincere, whether he’s making fun of others or making fun of himself.
-“Pow Pow”’s his statement of philosophy—“from this position / I can totally see how the decision was reached”—which is a sort of pragmatist-PoMo enlightenment: acknowledge perspective’s providence on truth and then turn it into a middle-aged reasonableness (over youthful anger, over Roman conceit).
-Continue reading “Oscillation / Fashion”
+“Pow Pow”’s his statement of philosophy—“from this position / I can totally see how the decision was reached”—which is a sort of pragmatist-PoMo enlightenment: acknowledge perspective’s providence on truth and then turn…… Continue reading Oscillation / Fashion

 As I understand it, the idea in Benjamin Hoffman’s “Poets are intelligence assets” is that there’s all this ambient information about specific cultural moments which is packed into a text unintentionally.
 My impression is past theorists have called this, loosely, “ideology,” though the word carries deep-politic connotations.
-“Worldview” may be a better term, but I’m not…… Continue reading Poets are Intelligence Assets”
+“Worldview” may be a better term, but I’m not…… Continue reading Poets are Intelligence Assets